realA10001986/Time-Circuits-Display/README.md

 Flash memory has a somewhat limited lifetime.
 It can be written to only between 10.000 and 100.000 times before becoming unreliable.
 The firmware writes to the internal flash memory when saving settings and other data.
 Every time you change settings through the keypad menu or the Config Portal, data is written to flash memory.

-In order to reduce the number of write operations and thereby prolong the life of your TCD, it is recommended to use a good-quality SD card and to check **_[Save secondary settings on SD](#-save-secondary-settings-on-sd)_** in the Config Portal; secondary settings (volume, alarm, reminder, car-mode state, exhibition mode data and state, time travel data and state) are then stored on the SD card (which also suffers from wear but is easy to replace).
+To reduce the number of write operations and thereby prolong the life of your TCD, it is recommended to use a good-quality SD card and to check **_[Save secondary settings on SD](#-save-secondary-settings-on-sd)_** in the Config Portal; secondary settings (volume, alarm, reminder, car-mode state, exhibition mode data and state, time travel data and state) are then stored on the SD card (which also suffers from wear but is easy to replace).
 See [here](#-save-secondary-settings-on-sd) for more information.

 ## Firmware Installation / Firmware Update